 An alchemy of harmonious tastes, ingredients, and techniques, Indian cooking is as diverse and grand as its country and people.
 Over the past decade, India’s colorful culture and cuisine have been gaining momentum and have been making their way into the mainstream.
-Indian chai can now be found in various permutations at your local coffee house, while chicken tikka salad, naan sandwiches, pita wraps, and even hybrid items like chapati quesadillas sit comfortably on global menus.
+Indian chai can now be found in various permutations at your local coffee house, while chicken tikka masala, naan sandwiches, pita wraps, and even hybrid items like chapati quesadillas sit comfortably on global menus.
 From street stalls to food trucks, to Michelin-starred kitchens, Indian flavors have found new homes with their unique taste profile.

 Picked fruits and vegetables are a staple accompaniment to Indian dishes.